hugheaves/scadformat/README.md

 ## Usage

-There is currently no binary available, so you'll need to build the program before you can use it.
-See the "Building" section below for details.
+SCADFormat is a command line tool.

+### Specifying a filename

-SCADFormat can be run directly on a file, or by reading / writing from stdin and stdout.
+SCADFormat can be run directly on a file by specifying the filename on the command line:

-### Running directly on a file

     $ scadformat my-source.scad
     INFO	formatting file my-source.scad

-Note: When running on a file, SCADFormat will create a backup of the original file with a "_TIMESTAMP.scadbak" suffix.
+In this mode, SCADFormat will overwrite the existing code with the formatted version.
+Note that SCADFormat creates a backup of the original file (with a .scadbak extension) before overwriting it.

-### Using stdin / stdout
+### Read from stdin / write to stdout

+SCADFormat can also read from stdin and write to stdout as follows:

     $ scadformat <my-source.scad >my-source-formatted.scad